 Next, to provide direct insight into the functions of the clusters we identified, we applied two approaches.
 First, we determined which other brain regions co-activate with each cluster, in order to reveal their functional networks.
-Second, we used semantic data from Neurosynth to determine which psychological states predict the activaton of each cluster.
+Second, we used semantic data from Neurosynth to determine which psychological states predict the activation of each cluster.

 Meta-analytic co-activation profiles